Frequently Asked Questions - FAQ

 ICON-D2 21Z

-For all areas outside the ICON-D2 coverage and for forecast days 3, 4, and 5 of all areas, the Regtherm model uses the ICON-EU model as input data for the thermal forecasts.
-The forecasts are updated at the following times:
+For all areas outside the ICON-D2 coverage and for forecast days 3, 4, and 5 of all areas, the Regtherm model uses the ICON-EU model as input data for the thermal forecast.
+The thermal forecasts are updated at the following times:

 0:30 UTC